 The dog stopped attacking just as quickly as he began.
 I don’t know why he stopped biting me or where he went afterward, but I’m thankful he ended his meal early.

 I got up, dusted myself off, and walked home with blood trickling down my arm.
-There was only one thought on my mind – Jamal was going to pay for this!
+The only thought on my mind was how I’d make Jamal pay for this.

 Ever since that day, I’ve had a thing about dogs.

 20something years later, I found myself in Thailand.